 Some homes are heated by hot water, supplied by a boiler.
-Heat is typically distributed through baseboard heaters on the walls, or tubing under the floor, and there are other options available.
+Heat is typically distributed through baseboard heaters on the walls, or tubing under the floor.

 Save Home Heat Company has over 35 years experience working with standard and high efficiency boilers.
-We have installed and serviced a wide variety of boiler designs during this time, from basic, reliable cast iron equipment that still has a strong presence in our product line, to the latest design innovations and highest efficiencies currently available.
+We have installed and serviced a wide variety of boiler designs during this time, from basic, 'old reliable' cast iron equipment that still has a strong presence in our product line, to the latest innovations and highest efficiencies currently available.

-Today's high-end boiler designs benefit greatly from lessons learned in the earlier days.
-Our staff's recommendations reflect that valuable experience when recommending new equipment for our customers.
+Today's high-end boiler designs benefit greatly from lessons learned in the earlier days, and our staff's recommendations reflect that valuable experience.

 Remodels & Upgrades

 If you are considering a basement finish, are remodeling parts of your home, or simply wish to upgrade older hot water baseboards or radiators, we can help.
-Our plumbing department would be glad to show you modern options for standard and high performance baseboard heaters, 'old style' and sleek modern radiators (including radiant towel warmers!), in-floor radiant tubing, and even fan convectors--all of which can be connected to an existing or new hot water boiler.
+Our plumbing department would be glad to show you modern options for standard and high performance baseboard heaters, old style as well as sleek modern radiators (including radiant towel warmers!), in-floor radiant tubing, and even fan convectors--all of which can be connected to an existing or new hot water boiler.

 One of the nice things about hot water central heating systems is that you can typically set the system up to operate off of a number of independent thermostats, creating different comfort zones all around your home.